This article is a draft and may contain incomplete or incorrect information.

-Features and playback compatiblity varies between MKV and MP4.
+Features and playback compatiblity varies between MKV, WebM, and MP4.
 The following is a summary of some of these differences:

-In an MP4 file, you can store MPEG-4 video created by ffmpeg or x264.
+In an MP4 container, you can store MPEG-4 video created by ffmpeg or x264.

 - Supports H.264, H.265, MPEG-4, MPEG-2 video.

 - It stores audio in the AAC format.
 It is also possible to pass through Dolby Digital 5.1 Surround Sound (AC3) audio from a DVD in an MP4 file, although it is a new standard and not widely supported.
 VLC can decode it, and the AppleTV can pass it through to a surround sound receiver.